muratcakmak/blog.muratcakmak.github.io/_posts/2016-04-11-Functional-Swift-For-Loop-Alternatives.md

 categories: functional
 ---

-As all knows, Apple decided to remove C-style for-loop from Swift.
-Most important reasons are it is too old and not intuitive for the new programmers.
+As we all know, Apple decided to remove C-style for-loop from Swift.
+The most important reasons are that it is too old and not intuitive for the new programmers.

 Since the programming languages is progressing, there is no explanation for not exploiting functional programming stuff in Swift.
 Instead of using Cpp-style for-in loop, we can do for-loop more Swifty, functional and better.